DataDog/hiring-engineers/answers.md

 #### Bonus Question: What is the difference between a Service and a Resource?

 **Answer:** A service is a set of process that are doing a particular job.
-Where a resource is an action against service such as a restful request to a webserver(process).
+Where a resource is an action against a service such as a restful request to a webserver(process).

 # Final Question: